 - Btw-I realize that the Ham Salad looks really smooth in the photos.
 Honestly, it’s not as smooth as it looks.
 I think the cream cheese is giving it a smoothed-out appearance!

-- You can also use it to make sandwiches, either cold with some arugula or watercress or hot like the ham salad sandwich recipe Taste of Home publishes (heated in the oven along with some Velveeta slices).
+- Make mine a Sandwich: This spread is divine served on brioche bread, with a thin layer of mayo, then topped with a fresh slice of tomato!
+Serve it just like you would eggs salad, either cold with some arugula or watercress or hot like the ham salad sandwich recipe Taste of Home publishes (heated in the oven along with some Velveeta slices.
+I think I’d prefer cheddar.).

 - Since soup is a popular meal this time of year, why not make a grilled cheese version?